poloey/11_feni_oct_4/readme.md

 }
 ~~~

 Please go with step by step.
 Do at least 2 hours practice at home.
-If you are not understand this you won't understand tommorow class.
-Which evntually kill your and mine precise time.
+If we are not understand this we won't understand tommorow class.
+Which evntually kill our precise time.